seinecle/mk99/docs/generated-slides/what-is-data_temp_common.md

 This data is acquired through a market transaction.
 Its uses still comes with conditions, especially for personal data.

 === d.
 Sociodemo data vs behavior data
-- Sociodemogaphic or *sociodemio* (((data, sociodemo))) data refers to information about individuals, describing fundamental attributes of their social identity: age, gender, place of residence, occupation, marital status and number of kids.
+- Sociodemogaphic or *sociodemo* (((data, sociodemo))) data refers to information about individuals, describing fundamental attributes of their social identity: age, gender, place of residence, occupation, marital status and number of kids.
 //+
 - *Behavior data* (((data, behavior))) refers to any digital trace left by the individual in the course of it life: clicks on web pages, likes on Facebook, purchase transactions, comments posted on Tripadvisor...